 Engaging employees is also important for the brand.
 Studies have found that highly engaged employees are 87% less likely to leave their brand than their disengaged counterparts.
 With employees in an ambassador program, brands are able to establish a connection between themselves and their employees resulting in an increase in brand loyalty and a decrease in hiring costs.

 Check out 3 more stats that back up the importance of employee ambassadors.

 - Brand messages reach 561% further when shared by employees vs the same messages shared via official brand social channels.

 - 31% of high-growth firms have a formalized employee advocacy program

 - Within an organization, an average of 21% of all employees is estimated to be an employee advocate, with another 33% having a high potential to be an employee advocate.

 Remember micro influencers, advocates, and employees.
 These people are more effective at marketing your brand than an influencer or celebrity.
 They share a genuine connection with their audience and achieve higher levels of engagement.
 By building an army of ambassadors with micro influencers, advocates, and employees, any brand can successfully reach the same amount of people like a celebrity but at a fraction of the cost.

 Do you have anybody in mind that would make a great ambassador for your brand?
-Check out a BrandChamp software demo to see how we help brands onboard, incentivize and engage their micro influencers, advocates, and employees.
+Check out how you can use BrandChamp’s ambassador platform to help you onboard, incentivize and engage customers, fans and micro-influencers